MattisLind/PC04Reader/README.md

 1. Add 1k pull down resistors from pin 22-29 and pin 18 of CPU chip.
 2. Cut off trace at pin 11 of MAX3232.

+Pin 4 of J5 need to be connected to the bottom layer ground plane.

+The current loop interface (J4) is wrongly designed and need rework to work correctly.

 #### Component list

 The layout has several faults.
 Most notably the silkscreen has numbers of defects.
 Missing component designators etc.